eugenfazekas/DemoProject/README.md

 		Step 4. - Configure Jenkins on http://localhost:8000

-			Create a test type 'pipeline' ;
+			Create an Item type 'pipeline' ;
 			and if you don't want to make any other configuration's on Jenkins Server just copy Jenkinsfile content to script on the bottom of the test, and run Build!.